beliveau-lab/TigerFISH/README.md

 3. An interactive web application for probe design that will include diverse model organism genomes containing information about relevant repetitive DNA probes for FISH experiments (FISHtank, forthcoming Q1 2022).

+Our documents are publicly found and hosted on Read the Docs.

 ## Installation

 1. Install [conda](https://docs.conda.io/en/latest/miniconda.html) as needed for your system.